How to Make Elder Berry Syrup

 - Reduce (decoct) by half, to 8 ounces.

-- Add equal amount of sugar, by weight, unless using honey and then use half.
+- Add an equal amount of sugar, by weight, unless using honey and then use half.

 - Add a tablespoon of liquor (per 8 ounces) to stabilize the syrup and add shelf life.